 The countries that have borders on the continent with Colombia are: Venezuela (east), Brazil (southeast), Peru (south), Ecuador (southwest) and Panama (west).
 The countries that have borders with Colombia on the sea are: Nicaragua, Panama, Costa Rica, Guatemala, Honduras, Jamaica, Haiti and Dominican Republic.

 The capital of Colombia is Bogotá.
-The second city is Medellín, a large industrial center.
-The third largest city is Cali, home to many multinational companies.
+The second major city is Medellín, a large industrial center.
+The third largest city is Cali, home of many multinational companies.
 The most important city of the country on the Caribbean coast is Barranquilla.
 It was also the first national port.
 Cartagena de Indias has a great Spanish wall from the 17th Century and an old town with 500-year-old buildings.
 After these cities comes Bucaramanga, a large city near the Venezuelan border, and the center of the textile industry in Colombia.

 Meaning